-The Kentucky Department for Public Health serves as the lead agency for Emergency Support Function (ESF) #8 Public Health and Medical Services.
-The ESF #8 Public Health and Medical Services Annex defines how Kentucky's ESF #8 agencies will coordinate public health and medical related preparedness, response, and recovery activities for any incident/event (emergency, disaster, exercise, or planned event) that will require state-level coordination.
-Many of the agencies involved in ESF #8 activities have existing emergency plans and procedures which this annex is designed to complement and support.
+The Kentucky Department for Public Health is the lead agency for Emergency Support Function (ESF) 8 coordination of public health- and medical-related preparedness, response and recovery activities for emergencies, disasters, exercises or planned events requiring state-level coordination.
+Many agencies involved in these ESF activities have emergency plans and procedures designed to complement and support coordinated efforts.

-Many programs operate under the Public Health Preparedness Branch.
-Each program helps build capacity for the Hospital Preparedness Program (HPP) and public health emergency preparedness (PHEP) capabilities at the local and state level through the use of federal funds and by coordinating with ESF #8 support agencies to implement an active assessment, planning, organizing, equipping, training, exercise and evaluation program.
+Many programs operate under the Public Health Preparedness Branch and each helps build capacity for the Hospital Preparedness Program and public health emergency preparedness capabilities at the local and state level with support of federal funding and coordination with ESF 8 support agencies to implement active assessment, planning, organizing, equipping, training, exercise and evaluation programs.

 Kentucky Public Health preparedness enhances the capacity of the Kentucky Department for Public Health, local public health departments and the health care system to prevent, prepare for, respond to and recover from the adverse health effects of public health emergencies and disasters.

 Americans with Disabilities Act of 1990 Guide for Local Governments

 Centers for Disease Control and Prevention

 Federation of American Scientists: Working Group on Biological and Toxin Weapons

 HIPAA Privacy Rule: Disclosures for Emergency Preparedness - A Decision Tool

 National Incident Management System